martindsouza/ws-opensource/oos_utils.md

 ## APEX Tools

-OOS Utils has an entire package dedicated to APEX.
+OOS Utils has an entire package dedicated to APEX called [oos_util_apex](https://github.com/OraOpenSource/oos-utils/blob/master/docs/oos_util_apex.md).

 ### Developer Mode

 Sometimes you may only want to display content when you are developing an APEX.
 An example of this is if you have a custom APEX error function that displays a user friendly message.
 When developing the application you may want to dump all the content on the screen to help the developer find the bug.

-On P10 there is a region at the bottom of the page to display all the items in session state and their values.
+On P3 there is a region at the bottom of the page to display all the items in session state and their values.
 For obvious reasons you only want to display this while developing the application.
 Modify the region's condition to only display when in developing.
+Test by logging out of the APEX developer and refreshing P3; the additional region should no longer be displayed.

 _Note: The purpose of this exercise is just to demo the appropriate method.
 In most applications a Build Option called `DEV_ONLY` is created and turned on/off for development._